patrick-brian-mooney/markov-sentence-generator/README.md

 Patrick Mooney's Markov Sentence Generator
 ==========================================

-v2.2, 12 May 2017
+v2.4, 5 December 2020
 -----------------

 This program generates (one or more sentences of) "natural-sounding" random text based on an existing text (or more than one text) that it analyzes, creates a model of, and uses as the basis for the new text that it generates.
 That is to say, given some sample text, the program creates a set of Markov chains that models those input text(s) and then generates new text by randomly traversing that set of chains.
 Use it from the terminal by doing something like:

 `$ ./text_generator.py [options] -i FILENAME [-i FILENAME ] [-i filename ...]`

 Note that users of non-Unix-based operating systems (notably Windows) may need to drop the `./` at the beginning of that command.
 It should, in theory, run fine on non-Linux operating systems, but I haven't tested this, myself.
 Feedback is welcome on this or other matters.
 Collaboration is also quite welcome.
 (See the file PROGRAMMING.md for more information.)
+This script requires Python 3.5 or later.

 `text_generator.py` needs existing text to use as the basis for the text that it generates.
 You must either specify at least one plain-text file (with `-i` or `--input`) for this purpose, or else must use `-l` or `--load` to specify a file containing compiled probability data ("saved chains"), created with `-o` on a previous run.
 The `-l` (or `--load`) option is a convenience to save processing time: the program will run more quickly, but you can't combine `-l`/`--load` with `-i`/`--input`, nor can you use more than one `-l`/`--load` in a single program run.
 There are other options—those that would alter an existing model, primarily—that are incompatible with `-l`/`--load`, too.
 See below for more details.